isomerpages/moe-meridianpri/_communications/Curriculum Forum Day 2023.md

 <p align = "justify">The annual Curriculum Forum Day (CFD) will be held on 11 February 2023.</p>

-<p align = "justify">Registration will be opened next Friday, 27 January 2023!
-Watch this space for more details.</p>

-<p align = "justify">We look forward to meeting and engaging our parent participants.</p>

-<p align = "justify">The annual Curriculum Forum Day (CFD) will be held on 11 February 2023.</p>

 <p align = "justify">Registration is now open!
 We would like parents to join us by registering for the event using the link or QR code found below by 3 February 2023. </p>

 <table style="width: 100%">